-Join Dan Violet Sagmiller for an in-depth discussion in this video Import HUD, part of Unity 5: Build a Real-Time Strategy Game.
+Join Dan Violet Sagmiller for an in-depth discussion in this video Import HUD, part of Build a Real-Time Strategy Game with Unity 5.

 - [Voiceover] For this next chapter,…we'll deal with the Heads Up Display, or HUD.…To begin, let's import it.…For that, we'll go to the Resources folder…from our downloads.…Under the Resources folder, and Content Three,…you'll find HUD.unity package.…Drag that into your project.…From inside of here you can see that it's trying to import…several textures and a prefab.…We'll import them.…We have three new images,…a cash box, picture of the drone unit,…and the map.…